 - 3 cups good chicken stock, preferably homemade

-- One 28-ounce can crushed tomatoes, preferably San Marzano
+- 1 28-ounce can crushed tomatoes, preferably San Marzano

 - 2 teaspoons whole dried fennel seeds